 Arriving in Paris, it can look like a very unpleasant place to run.
 There are lots of wide, traffic-clogged streets, sidewalks full of people, uneven pavement, and lots of noise.
 In all, it's pretty daunting.
 But I love running in Paris.
-It's easy to avoid the loudest streets and to discover interesting neighborhoods in this city full of character.
+It's easy to avoid the loudest streets and to discover interesting neighborhoods all over this city full of character.
 The parks aren't as big as in London, but you can still find green areas and waterside runs to highlight your day.

 |Tuileries boat rentals|